-But there’s another reason there aren’t a lot of Hanukkah movies – historically, it hasn’t been a major Jewish holiday.
-Oh sure, it’s fun and important in that commemorates a miracle and an inspiring tale of the importance of Jewish heritage.
+But there’s another reason there aren’t a lot of Hanukkah movies — it’s not (and has never been) a major Jewish holiday.
+It’s still a fun!
+And important in that commemorates a miracle and an inspiring tale of the importance of Jewish heritage.
 But as far as the Jewish holiday calendar goes, it’s not as big a deal as Rosh Hashanah, Yom Kippur, Passover or a bunch of others that non-Jews have probably never even heard of.

 But Hanukkah is

 awesome and representation is important, so we’re determined to put together a list of some of our favorite Hanukkah movies, specials, and episodes of TV shows you can watch with your kiddos while you spin the dreidel.
 Elena of Avalor: “Festival of Lights” The kingdom of Avalor is ready for their first Hanukkah celebration!
 Disney+

 When Princess Rebeca’s ship runs aground in the kingdom of Avalor, Princess Elena is there to help.
 But Rebecca has a big problem: she was on her way home to Galonia to celebrate Hanukkah, and now she’ll never make it in time.
 And to make matters even worse, her grandmother’s heirloom menorah is lost at sea!
 Elena and her family try to make the holiday special nonetheless by learning all about Hanukkah, and how celebrating reminds us that even when things get difficult, we keep going and make the most of everything we have.

 Stream Elena of Avalor, rated TV-Y, on Disney+.
 An American Tail This ‘80s classic actually opens on a cozy Hanukkah scene.
 Peacock